 Our four clinical-stage product candidates targeting hematological cancers are AUTO1, AUTO2, AUTO3 and AUTO4.
-We have an additional product candidate, AUTO5, in preclinical development.
+We have an additional hematological product candidate, AUTO5, in preclinical development.

-AUTO1: Our Programmed T Cell Therapy for the Treatment of ALL Introduction to AUTO1 expansion of the CAR T cells.
+AUTO1: Our Programmed T Cell Therapy for the Treatment of ALL Introduction to AUTO1

+CD19 is a protein expressed by B cell lymphomas and leukemia.
+CD19 CAR T cell therapies have proven effective in treating leukemia and lymphoma, with efficacy dependent on engraftment and expansion of the CAR T cells.
 However, rapid activation and expansion of CAR T cells can result in CRS, which in some cases can be life-threatening, particularly for elderly patients and patients with higher tumor burden that have a poor tolerance for toxicity.
 Furthermore, excessive activation of CAR T cells can lead to cell exhaustion and limit their persistence, which may impact the durability of therapeutic effect.
 AUTO1 is an investigational therapy in which a patient's T cells are genetically modified to express a novel CD19-specific binder designed to reduce cytokine release-related side effects.